delegate365/GovernanceToolkit365/API-provisioning-flow.md

 As Body, the new Group *id* and the *displayName* is returned.

-## Integrate the Provisionging Flow in your Approval Workflow
+## Integrate the Provisioning Flow in your Approval Workflow

 A complete approval workflow could look like here.

 [![link](./images/api-provision-flow-15.png)](./images/api-provision-flow-15.png "Click to enlarge")